 How did the Maui fire start?
 What we know about the cause of the Lahaina blaze

-Amid a string of wildfires burning in Hawaii that forced evacuations and cut power to thousands, massive blazes in the tourist town of Lahaina on Maui, fueled by a mix of land and atmospheric conditions that can create "fire weather," sent people running into the ocean seeking safety.
+Deadly wildfires burning in Hawaii have forced evacuations and cut power to thousands, fueled by a mix of land and atmospheric conditions that can create "fire weather."
+A massive blaze destroyed much of the tourist town of Lahaina, on Maui, sending some people running into the harbor seeking safety.

-At least six people were killed in the fires, Maui Mayor Richard Bissen said at a briefing Wednesday.
+At least 36 people were killed in the fires, Maui County said in a statement Wednesday night.

-The U.S. Coast Guard confirmed to CBS News that crews had rescued about a dozen people who jumped into the water in an effort to escape the Lahaina fires, which left a number of structures badly damaged.
-On Front Street, a popular tourist destination in the town, business owner Alan Dickar described seeing buildings on both sides of the street "engulfed" in flames, in comments to CBS Honolulu affiliate KGMB-TV.
+The U.S. Coast Guard said crews had rescued 14 people jumped into the Lahaina harbor in an effort to escape the flames in the historic town.
+On Front Street, a popular tourist destination, business owner Alan Dickar described seeing buildings on both sides of the street "engulfed" in flames, in comments to CBS Honolulu affiliate KGMB-TV.

 "There were no fire trucks at that point; I think the fire department was overwhelmed," Dickar told the station.
 Speaking later to CBS News' Patrick Torphy, he added: "Maui can't handle this. ...
 A lot of people just lost their jobs because a lot of businesses burned.
 A lot of people lost their homes. ...
 This is going to be devastating for Maui."